 What makes these questions more perplexing is that, in the end, all software is just bits and algorithms that manipulate the bits.
 A bit is just a number that is either 0 or 1.
 Naively, one could think that nothing very exciting follows if a bunch of bits, even a whole lot of them, are combined.
 Yet, software (that is, bits and algorithms) controls pacemakers, guides astronauts to a space station and recommends you movies to watch.

-How can something as complex as software be built from something as simple as a bits?
+How can something as complex as software be built from something as simple as a bits and how to understand software more thoroughly?
 Let's explore.

 Just because the fundamental unit of software is a bit, a two-valued digit, doesn't mean that computers are unable to process other kinds of data.
 Engineers have found ways to encode many kinds of information as bits: numbers (a sequence of 8 bits has 256 different states that represent integers from 0 to 255), text (the letter A is encoded as a certain sequence of bits, the letter B is a different sequence, ...), images (this bunch of bits defines the color of the pixel at the upper left corner, this bunch tells the color of the pixel to the right of the first one, ...), and audio (this set of bits tells which frequency should be played at the time 145 ms, ...) among others.